Proven-Paradox/shaper-system/Handbook.md

 #### Crush X
 Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
 This reduces your Physical Offense by X for its duration.

-#### Drained
-Afflicted by a life draining curse, necromantic energies, or similar hindrances.
-This reduces all life recovery you would receive by half for its duration.

 #### Daze
 Knocked off balance or punch-drunk.
 While you are Dazed you cannot take a [Counter Action](counter-action).